The Carp Society invite you to join our exclusive syndicate on the renowned Ashmead Fishery in Somerset, the heart of the wetlands.

 Discover the enchanting Ashmead Fishery, a truly unique and breath-taking 17-acre wetland in Somerset, where you can immerse yourself in nature and possibly land the carp of your dreams.

 Ashmead is a watery labyrinth brimming with channels, gullies, and bays thanks to an abundance of islands, and is nothing short of majestic.
-It is estimated to hold over 150 carp with a significant proportion of carp to be over 30lb, and the current lake record a mirror recently caught just shy of 50lb, promising an unforgettable fishing experience.
+It is estimated to hold 100-150 carp with a significant proportion of carp to be over 30lb, the current lake record previously caught just shy of 50lb.
+Ashmead promises an unforgettable fishing experience.

-Available to 40 anglers per rota, you can select between a weekday or weekend rota permit for the Spring/Summer season which runs from March to November or opt for the Winter syndicate that operates from November to February each year.
+Available to 40 anglers per rota, you can select between a weekday or weekend rota permits run for a year from the date of purchase.

 For additional details, or for an application form to join our waitlist, please contact us via our website, email or give us a call on 01367 253969.